 Important Notes regarding obtaining the free stamps:

-Here I am around midnight (several years ago!), preparing a set of 100 packets of stamps into sets that each contain about 55 to 60 Australian commemoratives!
+Here I am around midnight (over 12 years ago!), preparing a set of 100 packets of stamps into sets that each contain about 55 to 60 Australian commemoratives!
 That works out to over 5,500 repetitive wrist motions in creating the piles, not to mention putting them into glassine envelopes.
 It took me about 3+ hours to do the 100 packets.
 If you were to look at this from a business perspective, each packet represents at least $2 of labor!
 So: My free labor = your free stamps....

 (Here's a view of the packets of 55 stamps from a set that I gave away in the year 2008)

-I am generally not interested in any sort of trading, since my own collecting & exhibiting specialties are outside of what the average collector has to offer...
+I am not interested in any sort of trading, since my own collecting & exhibiting specialties are outside of what the average collector has to offer...
 To get an idea of what I collect and exhibit, please feel free to browse around the rest of this website and the links to the other philatelic websites that I run; this should give you a good idea of what I am interested in...